reisenx/PROG-METH-I-PROJECT/README.md

 - Click **Start Game** to starts a game.
 - Click **Restart** to create a new board.
 This can be clicked after the game ends and during unsatisfied game.
 - **Left click** on a cell, to open it.
 - **Right click** on a cell, to flag a cell that suspicious to be a bomb.
+After clicking, a red flag appears on a cell.
 - Each cell in a board has different effect when the player click on it.

 [INSERT IMAGE HERE]